 If there are any major deficiencies identified, we may have to revisit the site until we are satisfied that closure has been demonstrated.

-When we receive a satisfactory response from the applicant, the file is independently reviewed by NSAI management before the certificate is issued.
+When we receive a satisfactory response from the applicant, the file is independently reviewed by NSAI technical and management before the certificate is issued.

 Applicants can proceed at their own pace, with assessment dates arranged to suit.